KJSDR/FreeTrack-Drone/README.md

 3. Configure the flight controller with ArduPilot
 4. Install and test the FollowFly software
 5. Calibrate sensors and test in a controlled environment

+### Future

+This is a estimated plan, once finished and in production will update with images and build for handmade drone, S500 + 3D printed components like wings and carbon frame.